Tinkerforge/generators/shell/readme.txt

 (tinkerforge-bash-completion.sh) and all available Shell examples (in examples/).

-To get Bash Completion to work the tinkerforge script has to be in PATH and the Bash Completion Script tinkerforge-bash-completion.sh has to be in /etc/bash_completion.d/.
-Bash completion can now be reloaded by:
+To get Bash Completion to work the tinkerforge script has to be in PATH.
+For example by copying it to /usr/local/bin/.
+The Bash Completion script tinkerforge-bash-completion.sh has to be in /etc/bash_completion.d/.
+Bash Completion can then be reloaded by:

 . /etc/bash_completion